-Birthday of my partner happened to be that day so I started the day by giving him a gift.
-I prepared it way before the trip and had to do few sneaky moves to get this into luggage without him noticing.
+The birthday of my partner happened to be that day so I started the day by giving him a gift.
+I prepared it way before the trip and had to do a few sneaky moves to get this into luggage without him noticing.
 And it wasn’t that small so it was quite challenging, but in the end, it was a success.
 Sometimes I have good ideas.

 Of course, we went to the hotel breakfast afterward.
 How can we miss that?
 God bless those small cakes and neverending coffee source.
 And don’t forget about Spanish ham!
 The best thing from Spain I got to discover.
 However, for some reason I look quite mad on the picture below, have no idea why.

 The color of the sky wasn’t promising and those clouds everywhere again (we were quite lucky with the weather, eh).
 We spent the day before almost only at the beach so I wouldn’t have bad thoughts if that day would be different.
 This time I finally didn’t forget to take pictures of a wall-map, just by the stairs to the beach.
 Quite informative.

 As far as I remember, we didn’t stay there for long due to the weather.
 Cloudy days in Mallorca mean going to the city center, so we took the nearest bus and went there without any specific plan (as usual almost).
 I mean, the city center is so packed with things to do, that no one should worry about having bad weather or something.

 The first thing that we had to do was to get some small food.
 It was quite hard to find some tapas place, so we went to a normal restaurant instead to get it there.
 It was some potatoes in weird shape with some herb topping.
 I can’t figure out the name of the restaurant either, sorry.